-- W R Berkley Insurance (Europe) Ltd v Teal Assurance Co Ltd EWCA Civ 25 – reinsurance – whether payment into escrow account ascertained insured’s loss under underlying liability policy
+- W R Berkley Insurance (Europe) Ltd v Teal Assurance Co Ltd Lloyd’s Rep IR 259, CA – reinsurance – whether payment into escrow account ascertained insured’s loss under underlying liability policy

-- O’Connor v Bar Standards Board EWCA Civ 775, 1 WLR 4085 – time limits and indirect race discrimination claim under Human Rights Act 1998 (permission to appeal granted by the Supreme Court in December 2016)
+- O’Connor v Bar Standards Board UKSC 78 – time limits and indirect race discrimination claim under Human Rights Act 1998

 - Aspen Insurance UK Ltd v Adana Construction Ltd Lloyd’s Rep IR 511, CA (with Colin Wynter QC) – claim involving construction of public liability and product liability wordings and their inter-relationship in a combined contractors’ liability policy